 She is an Arts & Culture writer, essayist and Creative Consultant currently based in New York City.
 Born in London and raised in Accra Ghana, she graduated from Emory University in Atlanta, Georgia with a Bachelor of Science in Neuroscience, Behavioural Biology, a Bachelor of Arts in Dance, and a minor in English: An interdisciplinary approach to the understanding of our world is, essentially, coded into Natasha's DNA.

-Natasha has been featured in Glamour and AfroElle magazines, on Racked, and been profiled for the blog Love n' Words which celebrates African women of influence in the diaspora.
+Natasha has been featured by CNN Africa, in Glamour and AfroElle magazines, on Racked, and been profiled for the blog Love n' Words which celebrates African women of influence in the diaspora.
 She was selected by merit of her personal style as a semi-finalist in Harper's Bazaar's 2015 and 2016 "Fabulous at Every Age" contests.

 Natasha is also a Creative Consultant with an inveterate knowledge of global luxury brands who helps individuals and brands tell their stories through sundry media, including art direction, styling, production design, brand narrative development, and digital content production.
 She has provided her expertise to individuals from television psychiatrists and Oscar-nominated directors, to corporate clients such as Bloomingdale's. .